fadhly-permata/flutter_money_formatter/README.md

 > Note, the code above still uses the default configuration as [explained here](#configurations).

-After that you can request various results of the format as follows:
+After that, you can request various results of the format as follows:

 ```dart
 // normal form